 Don’t go it alone.
 Use our three-part Bottleneck Assessment to find those pesky process problems so you can cure them once and for all.

 For each section of this bottleneck assessment, determine your performance in each area based on current data or observation, not your best guess.
 If you don’t have quick access to data and reports, you may have found your first bottleneck.

 So many tasks must be completed properly and efficiently at the front desk to ensure a smooth workflow through every encounter.
 This part of the process provides plenty of opportunities for bottlenecks to show up.

 Use the following list of questions to identify bottlenecks at your front desk.

-Effective triage positively affects satisfaction of patients and providers, shortens the length of each encounter, and reduces overall door-to-door time.
+Effective triage positively affects patient experience and providers satisfaction, shortens the length of each encounter, and reduces overall door-to-door time.
+It streamlines urgent care workflow bottlenecks.
 At its core, triage is rapid evaluation by an experienced clinician to determine complexity and priority—and determine what happens next.
-Triage bottlenecks can be an indication of staff inefficiency, but are more commonly caused by process, system, and software issues.
+Triage bottlenecks can be an indication of staff inefficiency but are more commonly caused by process, system, and software issues.

 Use the following questions to identify bottlenecks in triage.

 Doctors often view interacting with an EMR as a less-than-valuable use of their time that interferes with patient care.
 In short, they would rather be treating patients.
 It can be a difficult trade off—dividing their attention between their patient and the technology, or deferring data entry until after the patient leaves, increasing the hours in their actual workday.
 Cumbersome interfaces intensify their discomfort.
 For these and other reasons, it’s not surprising to find urgent care workflow bottlenecks at this stage of the process.

 Use the following questions to identify bottlenecks during the exam.